Dzvezdana/pydata_workshop_september2025/workshop/multi-agent-workflow/assignment_01.md

 ```
 <!-- END_STEP -->

 **Expected output:** The agents will engage in a conversation about getting to Mordor, with different agents contributing based on their character.
-Observe that in the logs.
+Observe this in the logs.

 Open a new Terminal window and list all available services: